 Standards for Measuring Overall Space Use Efficiency in Leased Office Space

-The goal for office space leased by state agencies is 204 rentable square feet per office worker.
-Office standards for leased office space are based upon 70% of the BOMA average number of square feet in the Denver area for private sector office space of 291 rentable square feet per office worker.
+The goal for office space leased by State agencies is 197 usable square feet (“USF”) per required seat, which converts to approximately 227 rentable square feet (“RSF”) per seat (using a building load factor of 15%).
+Office standards for leased office space are based upon 78% of the BOMA average number of square feet in the Denver area for private sector office space of 291 rentable square feet per office worker.
 This has been found to be an achievable target to use and affords each agency the freedom to design the space in a manner that best fits their specific programmatic needs.
 Actual individual space allocations will be determined on the basis of functional space requirements, the priorities of the organization, and the total space and budget available.
+Contact the Statewide Planning Program for assistance.

 1. Category #1 Leases

-Category #1 leases are those leases where the amount of square feet leased is less than 70% of the private sector average.
-Therefore, Category #1 leases are leases where the amount of space leased is less than 204 rsf per office worker.
-Leases in the category are deemed to be an efficient use of space.
+Category #1 leases are those leases where the amount of square feet leased is less than 78% of the private sector average.
+Therefore, Category #1 leases are leases where the amount of space leased is less than 227 RSF per seat.
+Leases in this category are deemed to be an efficient use of space.

 2. Category #2 Leases

-Category #2 leases are those leases where the amount of square feet leased is more than 204 rsf per office worker but less than 80% of the private sector average.
-Therefore, Category #2 leases are leases where the amount of space leased is between 204 and 232 rsf per office worker.
-Leases in this category are deemed to be in acceptable use of space.
+Category #2 leases are those leases where the amount of square feet leased per seat is between 78% to 85% of the private sector average.
+Therefore, Category #2 leases are leases where the amount of space leased is between 227 and 247 RSF per seat.
+Leases in this category are deemed to be an acceptable use of space.

 3. Category #3 Leases

-Category #3 leases are those leases where the amount of square feet leased is more than 232 rsf per office worker but less than the private sector average of 291 rsf per office worker.
-Leases in this category require approval of the requesting agency's division director.
+Category #3 leases are those leases where the amount of square feet leased is more than 247 RSF per seat, but less than the private sector average of 291 RSF per office worker.
+Leases in this category require approval of the division director/president of the requesting agency/institution.

 4. Category #4 Leases

-Category #4 leases are those where the amount of square feet leased is equal to or greater than the private sector average of 291 rsf per office worker.
-Leases in this category require approval of the executive director of the department for the agency.
+Category #4 leases are those leases where the amount of square feet leased is equal to or greater than the private sector average of 291 RSF per officer worker.
+Leases in this category require approval of the agency/institution executive director/president.

 Standards for Individual Offices Within Leased Office Space

-- Office Sizes.
-In order to encourage the equitable sharing of the total office space with an office suite, the guideline for private offices are a maximum office size of 150 square feet for the head (or heads) of a program occupying the suite, and a maximum office size of 120 square feet for all other individual offices within the suite.
-Exceptions will require a letter of approval from the agency's division director.
+Office Sizes.
+In order to encourage the equitable sharing of the total office space with an office suite, the guideline for office space is a maximum office size of 120 square feet per individual office, 48 square feet per work station, and 36 square feet per touch down space.
+See the Design Guidelines for additional information.
+Exceptions will require a letter of approval from the agency/institution division director/president.